caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ![(\#fig:sim-jc-mu-n)The number of replacement events increases linearly with the replacement rate $\mu$.
 This plot is from the same simulation as that shown in Figure \@ref(fig:sim-jc-mu-sweep).
 The line is a linear model fit to the data.
 Since $n=\mu t$, and in this case $t=100$, the slope of $n$ on $t$ is estimated to be near 100.](phylogenetic_biology_files/figure-latex/sim-jc-mu-n-1.pdf)

 Because of the linear relationship between the number of replacements and the product $\mu t$, rate ($\mu$) and time ($t$) are conflated.
 In many scenarios you can't estimate them independently.
 If there are a small number of replacements, for example, you can't tell if there is a low rate over a long time interval, or a high rate over a short interval.
 Both would give the same resulting number of changes $n$.
-Because rate ($\mu$) and time ($t$) are so often confounded in phylogenetic questions, often the rate is essentially fixed at one and the unit of time for edge lengths is given as the number of expected evolutionary change rather than absolute time (years, months, etc).
+Because rate ($\mu$) and time ($t$) are so often confounded in phylogenetic questions, often the rate is essentially fixed at one and the unit of time for branch lengths is given as the number of expected evolutionary change rather than absolute time (years, months, etc).
 You will often see this length as the scale bar of published phylogenies (Figure \@ref(fig:sim-tree-cnid)).
-The exception is when you have external information, such as dated fossils, that allow you to independently estimate rates and edge lengths in terms of actual time.
+The exception is when you have external information, such as dated fossils, that allow you to independently estimate rates and branch lengths in terms of actual time.
 Sometimes deconfounding $\mu t$ isn't important to the primary question of the investigator, sometimes it would be nice to know but can't be done, and other times (such as in papers that date trees) it *is* the central question.

 \begin{figure}
 \includegraphics[width=4.9in]{figures/Fig_cnidaria} \caption{A published phylogeny [@zapata2015] with a scale bar indicating branch length in terms of the expected amount of evolutionary change, rather than absolute time.}(\#fig:sim-tree-cnid)